New York 1924 – South Brunswick, New Jersey, 2000

 Woman Sitting on a Bed

 Purchase, Horsley and Annie Townsend Bequest, inv.
 1994.1a-j

-Although its earliest phases have been associated with the Pop Art movement, the work of Segal actually falls within a humanist tradition.
-His casts of people in everyday environments are intended as a moving commentary on the alienation experienced by human beings.
-In the early 1980s, Segal dropped colour and realist props from his compositions and began to paint his backgrounds black.
+In the early 1980s, George Segal dropped colour and realist props from his compositions and began to paint his backgrounds black.
 “I am looking a lot at Rembrandt, I am looking at Old Master paintings that are really a flat canvas that magically has been painted to resemble a three-dimensional sculpture.
 And I am trying the reverse.
-I am making a three-dimensional sculpture to see what happens if I can indicate some of those strange lights and darks that are purely imaginative."
-First exhibited in 1993 at the Sidney Janis Gallery in New York, this work presents itself simultaneously as a realist scene and as an allegory.
-Seated in harsh light in a world completely black, her slightly bent back turned towards the viewer, this women is shown at a mundane moment of the day – in her extreme exhaustion, she embodies the weariness of the world.
+I am making a three-dimensional sculpture to see what happens if I can indicate some of those strange lights and darks that are purely imaginative.”
+This work presents itself simultaneously as a realist scene and as an allegory.
+Seated in harsh light in a world completely black, her slightly bent back turned towards the viewer, this woman is shown at a mundane moment of the day – in her extreme exhaustion, she embodies the weariness of the world.

-© The George and Helen Segal Foundation / SODRAC, Montréal / VAGA, New York (2020)
+© The George and Helen Segal Foundation / SOCAN, Montreal / VAGA, New York